mirahdgin/Deconstruction-of-an-error/README.md

-Detecting Elements of Claude Model's Boundaries Prerequisites
+Detecting Elements of a Claude Architectural Image Using a Publicly Available Model Prerequisites
 To demonstrate the exposure of the model's foundational mechanisms, an ambiguous medical example was chosen as a pretext for further analysis.
 The ambiguity lies in the probable unreliability of the example's outcomes.
 This points to a pervasive systemic reaction that manifests even when there is no need for it, since the quality of the medical conclusion allowed for variability.
 Moreover, such an ambiguous component makes it possible to assess the potential of a perfectly selected example.
 All the more so, at this stage the user is interested exclusively in detecting factual, logical contradictions.
 To detect contradictions in the model, carefully verified formulations concerning the essence of the discussion are used.
 The key query, containing capacity for subsequent development, provides variability of interaction approaches from the user's side.
 This basic approach was applied to the Claude model within the framework of analyzing permissible boundaries through the detection of violations.